Why Airline Stocks Are Down Today

 When our award-winning analyst team has a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*

-They just revealed what they believe are the ten best stocks for investors to buy right now... and JetBlue Airways wasn't one of them!
+They just revealed what they believe are the ten best stocks for investors to buy right now... and United Airlines wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 *Stock Advisor returns as of March 8, 2023

-SVB Financial provides credit and banking services to The Motley Fool.
 Lou Whiteman has positions in Delta Air Lines.
-The Motley Fool has positions in and recommends SVB Financial.
-The Motley Fool recommends Delta Air Lines and JetBlue Airways.
+The Motley Fool recommends Delta Air Lines.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.